Sudo-Crew/Scripts/README.md

 **Notes**
-Ensure you have the necessary permissions to delete files in the Temp folder.
+-Ensure you have the necessary permissions to delete files in the Temp folder.
-Use with caution as this script will permanent
+-Use with caution as this script will permanent